cruxlang/crux/doc/design/objects.md

 Objects in Crux map to bare JS objects.

 Object types are _row polymorphic_, which means that the type is comprised of a set of name/type pairs that the object provides.
+Another term for this is "structural typing."

 Object types are enclosed in curly braces.